darklab8/go-utils/README.md

 # Contains

-worker:
+- worker. in memory message queue workers

-- in memory message queue workers
+- utils.
+Every other little thing not worthy enough to be in dedicated package/folder

-utils:
+- typelog.
+Static typed logging library.
+See its [README](./typelog/README.md)

-- Every other little thing not worthy enough to be in dedicated package/folder
+- otlp. opentelemetry related configurations